xiaoyu-wu/page/bills.markdown

     * **Texas' Legacy at Stake**: Texas should continue to champion its legacy as a leader in innovation, commerce, and economic prosperity, not impose unnecessary, harmful restrictions.
 We must protect the state’s “Open for Business” reputation.

-2. **Lack of Evidence for Public Safety Claims**
+2. **SB 17 Will Not Achieve Its Stated Goals**

-    * The bill claims to prevent “risk to the health, safety, and welfare of the public, but there is no clear evidence to support that restricting property ownership will achieve these objectives.
+    * The bill claims to “protect key land and natural resources from hostile counties and their actors” and to ensure national security.
+However, there is no clear evidence to support that restricting property ownership will achieve these objectives.

 3. **Unclear Definitions and Practical Challenges**